Use Cases for Docker Multistage Build

 CMD command

-Use Case 2: Excluding Programs Used Only in Development Environments
+Use Case 2: Programs Used Only in Development Environment

-There are programs that are valuable in development environments, such as hot reload tools and debuggers, but are not needed in release environments.
+There are programs that are valuable in development environments but not desired for release, such as hot reload tools and debuggers.

-Without Multistage Build, you would need to prepare two Dockerfiles (Dockerfile.dev
+Without Multistage Build, it was necessary to prepare two Dockerfiles (like Dockerfile.dev

 and Dockerfile.prod

-By using Multistage Build, you can exclude programs used only in development environments from the image with a single Dockerfile.
-The modifications for using docker-compose are also minimal.
+With Multistage Build, it becomes possible to exclude programs used only in the development environment from the image with a single Dockerfile, while keeping the code for building the same.
+The modification when using from docker-compose is also minimal.

-Personally, I think this is the most convenient way to use Multistage Build.
+Personally, I think this is the most convenient use of Multistage Build.

 before